Woodturning in Ireland. From Log to Finished Piece. About Page.

 The Beautiful Vale of Tralee

 I live in a valley at the foot of the Short Mountain just outside Tralee Town.
 The town itself sits in the main Valley parallel to mine and both vallies open up into Tralee Bay.
 The mountain that rises above my house is the Sliabh Mish mountain range which stretches back about halfway along the Dingle Peninsula.
 This area is a beautiful picturesque Irish landscape, one of hundreds on our beautiful island.
 I live about a mile from the centre of Tralee in a rural setting.
-If you go left from this picture about half a mile or so you will find me.
 Don't worry, I can easily be found on Google.

 I offer a range of Private Tuition Classes for beginner Woodturners from my Workshop in Tralee.
 Early on I found there was a niche market to help new Woodturners starting out.
 They would often choose poor quality Lathes, Woodturning Tools, Sharpening Equipment & I offered advice on what to buy & what to avoid.
 Showing students a safe way to turn is also very rewarding to me.
 Since late 2019 I have opened my Workshop to visiting tourists by offering Woodturning Experiences.
 Check out my Woodturning Tuition page if this interests you.

 I've tried several methods for making the business story and none of them seem to work properly.
 I have returned to text only for now with a picture gallery below corresponding to each paragraph.